hsujim2/ML-NTUT-classification/README.md

   tf.config.experimental.set_memory_growth(gpu, True)
 ```

-### read training data
+### Read training data
-Ise image datagen to load image, it will read all folder and label them automatically.<br>
+Use image datagen to load image, it will read all folder and label them automatically.<br>
 Also, it can help split validation data and rotate, shear, zoom image randomly.<br>

 ```Python